apostrophecms/docs/docs/README.md

 ## Developing in Apostrophe 3

 Apostrophe 3 introduces several changes to module architecture and schemas.
 Lets start by taking a look at our home page and discuss the major differences.
+Even the home page has its own module, `@apostrophecms/home-page`.
+We're just configuring it here, so we don't have to use `extend`.

 ```js
 // modules/@apostrophecms/home-page/index.js